Record label UMG seeks more revenue for Drake through a new streaming model

-Artists like Drake and Taylor Swift could soon be earning significantly more from their music through streaming services.
-According to Bloomberg news agency sources, his record company Universal Music Group (UMG) is in talks with streaming platform SoundCloud for a different distribution of remuneration for its artists.

-UMG CEO Lucian Grainge already announced earlier this year that he wanted a new rewards strategy that “values all customers and rewards the music they love”.
+UMG CEO Lucian Grange already announced earlier this year that he wanted a new rewards strategy that “values all customers and rewards the music they love.”
 He hasn’t clarified much about it yet.
-Insiders now say that the advisors are looking at different implementations of the “artist-centric model”.
-It is also being discussed with streaming service Deezer, among others.
+Insiders now say that advisors are looking at different implementations of the ‘artist-centric model’.
+The same is also being discussed with streaming service Deezer, among others.

 SoundCloud is already working with record label Warner Music to introduce a ‘fan-powered royalty’ system in 2021.
 This way, the revenue from each individual customer’s listening behavior is allocated directly to the artist who listened instead of having everything go into one big pile first.
 For example, artists with loyal fans tend to grow at the expense of musicians who generate lots of streams because they appear on certain playlists.
 SoundCloud focuses more on niche music from independent artists than competitors Spotify and Apple Music.